-- If your physician accepts Medicare assignment, you pay nothing for covered charges (see note below for Basic Option). - If your physician does not accept Medicare assignment, you pay the difference between the "limiting charge" or the physician's charge (whichever is less) and our payment combined with Medicare's payment (see note below for Basic Option).
+- If your physician accepts Medicare assignment, you pay nothing for covered charges. - If your physician does not accept Medicare assignment, you pay the difference between the "limiting charge" or the physician's charge (whichever is less) and our payment combined with Medicare's payment.